MuckRock/squarelet/README.md

 python initialize_dotenvs.py
 ```

-Set an environment variable that directs `docker-compose` to use the `local.yml` file.
+Set an environment variable that directs `docker compose` to use the `local.yml` file.

 ```bash
 export COMPOSE_FILE=local.yml